cosmos/sdk-tutorials/academy/3-ibc/6-ica.md

 It is important to note that once a channel has been opened for a given Interchain account, new channels cannot be opened for this account until the currently `Active Channel` is set to `CLOSED`.

 ### Host API

 The host chain is the chain where the Interchain account is created and the transaction data (sent by the controller) is executed.

-Thus, the provided API on the host submodule consists of:
+Therefore, the provided API on the host submodule consists of:

 * `RegisterInterchainAccount`: enables the registration of Interchain accounts on the host, associated with an owner on the controller side.
 * `ExecuteTx`: enables the transaction data to be executed, provided successful authentication.